-- professional scepticism - a focus on audit risks and key areas of management judgement - use of specialists to support our work where relevant - using IDEA our data analytical software to effectively and efficiently test your balances - clear and upfront communications, with regular communication during the year - Reporting with focused actions w hich will support you in improving your controls/operations - We will aim to not duplicate the work of your internal auditors.
+- professional scepticism - a focus on audit risks and key areas of management judgement - sharing our wider insights across the sector (Scotland and UK) - use of specialists to support our work where relevant - using IDEA our data analytical software to effectively and efficiently test your balances - clear and upfront communications, with regular communication during the year - Reporting with focused actions which will support you in improving your controls/operations - We will aim to not duplicate the work of your internal auditors.
 We will consider the internal audit plan for 2017/18 and identify any particular areas of risks that we either need to reflect in our approach or are relevant to our wider scope audit work.
 We will continue to review internal audit work throughout the year and maintain and ongoing, open, dialogue with internal audit.